traguill/Starcraft/README.txt

 - CONTROLS:

-	* M: Create marine
-	* N: Create enemy marine
-	* G: Create ghost
-		* Keypad 1: Invisibility
-	* F: Create firebat
+	* Q: Ghost invisible
+	* W: Ghost sniper
+	* R: Pause the game
-	* Spacebar: return cam initial position
+	* Spacebar: centers the cam to the selected unit
-	* F1 : Debug mode
-	* P: pause the game
+	* Tab: Centers the camera between units